 If you are single and wanting a relationship with a Christian of the opposite sex, you might want to try www.friends1st.co.uk There are worse ways of finding a soulmate!

-The complete charges for a wedding in either church by banns in 2019 are under £600, including organist and all optional extras, and there is no VAT.
+Charges for a wedding, in 2021 are £610, including organist and all optional extras, and there is no VAT.
 What other venue can match getting married in Church?

 Contact the vicar, Rev. Canon Stephen Treasure 01274-522717 or email him